sybrew/the-seo-framework/readme.txt

 TODO introduce css --vars

+TODO add TikTok social profile hint? eh...
+	-> Also, there appears to be a specific format: https://support.google.com/business/answer/13580646.

 Punt:
 - remove jQuery dependencies in UI?
 - The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.